Nicopelliz/BUY-DOGE-ELON-MUSK/README.md

 # IMPORTANT! : i'm not a financial adviser and i will not assume in any way shape or form responsibility if something goes wrong with the script.
-If you gain some money i will cheer with you (for me that has worked very well in the past months...)
+If you gain some money i will cheer with you!
+For me that has worked very well in the past months...

 ENGLISH ENGLISH ENGLISH
 # BUY-DOGE-ELON-MUSK